 “Which artist does not savour the opportunity to try something creatively challenging?” asks Stine Bramsen in reply, “I’m very happy to be able to work with Gestuz, who inspire me stylistically and are unrivalled at playing trends and expression … also, it means I get to eat a lot of ice cream!”

 Stine Bramsen says she is particularly delighted to team up with Magnum – even if it is just for free ice cream – as the brand (known as Frisko in Denmark) had its original factory in Aarhus, near where Bramsen grew up.
 Though the Aarhus factories have been converted into flats, the nostalgia remains, lending the birthday celebrations a special feeling of homecoming.

-The ‘White Chocolate and Cookies’ Magnum is available at kiosks and supermarkets across Denmark, and you can head to the Magnum Pleasure store (Købmagergade 42) to design your own ice cream, so make sure you had down and grab yourself a decadent treat!
+The ‘White Chocolate and Cookies’ Magnum is available at kiosks and supermarkets across Denmark, and you can head to the Magnum Pleasure store (Købmagergade 42) to design your own ice cream.

 Need some fresh sneakers for spring?
 Look no further >>>

 Established in 2014, Too Damn Expensive is a Scandinavian clothing…